Seeds of Indian cinema grew from one photographer's obsession

 But his family feels that Phalke, the man who began it all, didn't get his due.

-"We really felt that he should be given India's highest civilian honour... but that hasn't happened," said Patankar.
+"We really felt that he should be given India's highest civilian honor... but that hasn't happened," said Patankar.